Passive verification protocol for thermal graph states: Conclusion and discussion

 \section{Conclusion and discussion}

 We have proposed a passive verification protocol for thermal graph and hypergraph states.
 As a remarkable property, our verification protocol requires only one measurement setting.
 This passiveness cannot be obtained when the noise is general, even if any single-qubit projective measurements are allowed for the verifier~\cite{ZH19A,LZLZ21}.
-We circumvent their no-go result by assuming {\red thermal} noise (or {\red independent phase-flip} error){\red , which} is a major obstacle {\red to} the generation of large-scale entangled states.
-Note that for Fock-basis photonic quantum states, a passive verification protocol {\red has already been} proposed~\cite{CGKM21}.
-Particularly, under the two conjectures, our verification protocol {\red for} thermal hypergraph states can be used to demonstrate quantum computational supremacy in a certifiable manner.
+We circumvent their no-go result by assuming thermal noise (or independent phase-flip error), which is a major obstacle to the generation of large-scale entangled states.
+Note that for Fock-basis photonic quantum states, a passive verification protocol has already been proposed~\cite{CGKM21}.
+Particularly, under the two conjectures, our verification protocol for thermal hypergraph states can be used to demonstrate quantum computational supremacy in a certifiable manner.
 As another application, our verification protocol can also be used as a quantum sensing protocol to estimate unknown temperature $T$.
-This is because the fidelity $\langle G|\rho_T|G\rangle$ is uniquely determined by $n$ and $\beta$ {\red [see Eq.~(\ref{fidelity}) and Figs.~\ref{comparison} (a) and (b)]}.
+This is because the fidelity $\langle G|\rho_T|G\rangle$ is uniquely determined by $n$ and $\beta$ [see Eq.~(\ref{fidelity}) and Figs.~\ref{comparison} (a) and (b)].
+Note that in this application, the product state $|G\rangle=|+\rangle^{\otimes n}$ is sufficient as an input.

-{\red It} would be interesting to consider whether our protocol can be generalized to other classes of quantum states such as weighted graph states~\cite{HDERNB05,HCDB07} and/or other types of errors such as independent bit-flip errors and depolarizing noises.
-Recently{\red ,} Ref.~\cite{YS22} proposed a one-shot protocol to decide whether an error rate is lower than a constant value $a$ or larger than another constant value $b$ for any bounded-degree periodic graph states {\red with} depolarizing noise.
-Their idea may be useful {\red in generalizing} our passive verification protocol, but we leave {\red that} as a future work.
+It would be interesting to consider whether our protocol can be generalized to other classes of quantum states such as weighted graph states~\cite{HDERNB05,HCDB07} and/or other types of errors such as depolarizing noises and noises induced by the finite lifetime of matter qubits.
+Recently, Ref.~\cite{YS22} proposed a one-shot protocol to decide whether an error rate is lower than a constant value $a$ or larger than another constant value $b$ for any bounded-degree periodic graph states with depolarizing noise.
+Their idea may be useful in generalizing our passive verification protocol, but we leave that as a future work.

+For simplicity, we have assumed that the verifier's measurements are perfect.
+However, independent phase-flip errors on the measurement apparatuses can be allowed if the error probabilities are the same for all apparatuses.
+Since measurement errors affect the performance of our verification protocol, it should be important to also take other measurement errors into account.
+Although an {\it active} error-tolerant verification protocol has already been proposed~\cite{FH17}, it is still open whether it can be combined with our protocol to construct a {\it passive} error-tolerant one.